JonathanLoscalzo/jonathanloscalzo/README.md

 _<span style="text-decoration:underline;">YPF</span> - Revamping Extranets (jan 2018 - may 2019)_

-I worked for YPF on revamping an existing project in charge of management of lubricants orders for YPF service station owners.
+YPF is Argentina's state-owned oil and gas company.
+I worked on revamping an existing project in charge of management of lubricants orders for service station owners.
 My role was senior developer and leading a group of four people. \
 Stack: C#, Sharepoint, SQL, SOAP.

 _[GSS](https://www.gruposancorseguros.com/) - Grupo Sancor Seguros (2014 - 2017)_

-I worked for GSS, an insurance company, on several projects as a developer on different core areas, such as: medical exams, disease process & claims, monetary and other legal stuff.  \
+GSS is a leading Argentina insurance group offering a wide range of insurance and financial services including life, health, and property insurance.
+I worked on several projects as a developer on different core areas, such as: medical exams, disease process & claims, monetary and legal. \
 Stack: C#, knockout-js